The Spencer-Bennett NeuroMusic Collaborative

 There is no need for any previous musical experience!

-‘A transfomative gift’
+‘A transformative gift’

 The research team launched the NeuroMusic collaborative at the Conservatorium in March 2022.
 While thanking Mrs Spencer, Professor Matthew Kiernan (Co-director, Brain and Mind Centre) and Professor Anna Reid (Director, Conservatorium) noted that this unique gift would have an impact for years to come.